OSUDSL/pydre/docs/tutorial/justSetup.md

 Pydre should always be invoked through `uv run just` rather than directly, to ensure the correct environment is used and outputs are consistent across runs.
 A justfile encodes your project's targets: which project files to use, where the data lives, and where results should go; so that running a full analysis is a single command.

 ---

 ## Prerequisites

-Before using a justfile, ensure the following tools are installed:

-- `uv` — Python environment and package manager
-- `just` — cross-platform command runner ([just.systems](https://just.systems))
-- Pydre, added as a dependency via `uv add pydre` and synced with `uv sync`
+Before continuing, ensure you have completed the previous steps in this tutorial:

+- Pydre installed and working (`uv run pydre --help` succeeds) — see [Installation](installation.md)
+- A working project file and at least one successful analysis run — see [Running Pydre](basic_analysis.md)

+Additionally, install `just`:

+- See [just.systems](https://just.systems/man/en/installation.html) for platform-specific instructions.
+- After installing, verify with `just --version`.

 ---

 ## Project Structure